Back to All Events

 She has screened/exhibited her work across Canada, in the United States, and in Europe.
 As well as maintaining an artistic studio practice, she has undertaken several volunteer administration and board roles within the Calgary arts community, and has been awarded a number of grants and residencies.

-For more information on DeSouza and her work, visit her website.
+For more information on DeSouza and her work, you can visit her Instagram @shyra_ne_er_do_well

 This liminal space between knowing and not fully knowing is a highly seductive zone in the experience of art - one that De Souza invites us into through the representational power of alluring forms.
 They suggest meaning without precisely naming it.
 Mahogany cabinetry with ornate brass fittings and the glossy milk-white curves of swan necks indulge the viewer in nostalgia for fading traditions of decoration and display.
 One might begin to wonder who these objects belonged to, and how the narrative of their acquisition, possession and abandonment unfolded.
 The individual identities and memories embedded in these objects point us in multiple directions.
 Yet the neutrality imposed by their white-washed surface treatment and symmetrical organization points us toward a conclusion, without fully getting us there.